Small-time fluctuations for sub-Riemannian diffusion loops: Introduction

 \section{Introduction}

-The small-time asymptotics of heat kernels have been extensively studied over the years, both from an analytic, a geometric and a probabilistic point of view.
+The small-time asymptotics of heat kernels have been extensively studied over the years, from an analytic, a geometric as well as a probabilistic point of view.
 Bismut \cite{bismut} used Malliavin calculus to perform the analysis of the heat kernel in the elliptic case and he developed a deterministic Malliavin calculus to study H\"ormander-type hypoelliptic heat kernels.
 Following this approach, Ben Arous~\cite{GBAcut} found the corresponding small-time asymptotics outside the sub-Riemannian cut locus and Ben Arous \cite{GBAdiag} and L\'eandre \cite{leandre} studied the behaviour on the diagonal.
 In joint work~\cite{expdecayI},~\cite{expdecayII}, they also discussed the exponential decay of hypoelliptic heat kernels on the diagonal.

 In recent years, there has been further progress in the study of heat kernels on sub-Riemannian manifolds.
 Barilari, Boscain and Neel \cite{boscain} found estimates of the heat kernel on the cut locus by using an analytic approach, and Inahama and Taniguchi \cite{yuzuru} combined Malliavin calculus and rough path theory to determine small-time full asymptotic expansions on the off-diagonal cut locus.
 Moreover, Bailleul, Mesnager and Norris \cite{BMN} studied the asymptotics of sub-Riemannian diffusion bridges outside the cut locus.
 We extend their analysis to the diagonal and describe the asymptotics of sub-Riemannian diffusion loops.
+In a suitable chart, and after a suitable rescaling, we show that the small-time diffusion loop measures have a non-degenerate limit, which we identify explicitly in terms of a certain local limiting operator.
+Our analysis also allows us to determine the loop asymptotics under the scaling used to obtain a small-time Gaussian limit of the sub-Riemannian diffusion bridge measures in \cite{BMN}.
+In general, these asymptotics are now degenerate and need no longer be Gaussian.

 Let $M$ be a connected smooth manifold of dimension $d$ and let $a$ be a smooth non-negative quadratic form on the cotangent bundle $T^*M$.
 Let $\lo$ be a second order differential operator on $M$ with smooth coefficients, such that $\lo 1=0$ and such that $\lo$ has principal symbol $a/2$.
 One refers to $a$ as the diffusivity of the operator $\lo$.
 We say that $a$ has a sub-Riemannian structure if there exist $m\in\N$ and smooth vector fields $X_1,\dots,X_m$ on $M$ satisfying the strong H\"{o}rmander condition, i.e. the vector fields together with their commutator brackets of all orders span $T_yM$ for all $y\in M$, such that